13 Top-Rated Romantic Getaways in California

-The small town of Half Moon Bay is a slow-paced coastal community surrounded by rolling hills, small farms, and woodlands.
+Half Moon Bay is a laid-back coastal community surrounded by rolling hills, small farms, and woodlands.
 Because of its unspoiled sandy beaches and scenic hiking trails, Half Moon Bay is a popular weekend destination for nature lovers and one of the top day trips from San Francisco.
-Visitors will enjoy walking along the coastline at Half Moon Bay State Beach.
-Although the weather can be windy and misty, the dramatic scenery is always inspiring.

 11. Paso Robles: A Rustic-Chic Country Town

 Paso Robles is nestled in the vine-covered hills about 30 miles away from San Luis Obispo on the Central Coast.
-The historic downtown has a slow pace and old-time ambience, with tree-lined streets and many restaurants featuring outdoor dining.
-Paso Robles is known for its pampering spas that offer thermal mineral water pools and wellness treatments.
-There are also many charming bed-and-breakfasts and boutique hotels in the area.
+The historic downtown has a pleasant country ambience, with tree-lined streets and many restaurants that feature outdoor dining.

 12. Avila Beach Resort Town and Hot Springs

-Sheltered by rolling hillsides, this sun-soaked, sandy stretch of shoreline is a gem of the Central California Coast (10 miles south of San Luis Obispo).
-Avila Beach is a fun-loving beach resort with a spacious boardwalk, perfect for taking leisurely walks and sunset strolls.
+Sheltered by rolling hillsides, Avila Beach is a gem of the Central California Coast (10 miles south of San Luis Obispo).
+This sun-soaked beach resort has a wide sandy shoreline and a palm-lined boardwalk, perfect for taking leisurely walks and sunset strolls.
 Several beachfront restaurants have outdoor terraces, allowing guests to dine al fresco while admiring the seaside scenery.

-The most romantic place to stay in Avila is the Sycamore Mineral Springs Resort and Spa, a three-star hotel with a spa facility and a top-rated restaurant acclaimed for its seasonal garden cuisine.
-Set on a verdant wooded property with a hot springs source, the resort is a haven of tranquility designed to promote wellness and relaxation.
+The most romantic place to stay in Avila is the Sycamore Mineral Springs Resort and Spa, a 3-star hotel set on a wooded property with a hot springs source.
+The resort is a haven of tranquility designed to promote wellness and relaxation.
 Guest rooms feature outdoor balconies with private mineral water hot tubs.